-Local governance can be influenced by five internal factors: control and accountability, strategic planning, operational planning, governance mechanisms, and accomplishment of the mission (Turbide and Zúñiga-Salas, 2014).
+Local governance can be influenced by five internal factors: control and accountability, operational strategic planning, planning, governance mechanisms, and the accomplishment of the mission (Turbide and Zúñiga-Salas, 2014).
 Good local governance presupposes that the members of the prefectural or municipal council ensure that certain elements of control are put in place and that they are held accountable for these elements.